rustydomino/shutupmac/Packages/notilog/notilog_TODO.md

 - [x] Explain that key disappearance is only probable success.
 - [x] Document `--no-logging`, `--quiet`, and `--redact` with examples.
 - [x] Document the library-first monitoring architecture and host/core boundary.
+- [x] Document the ShutUpMac Activity, logging, and GUI redaction behavior.
+- [x] Record that global truncation is intentionally out of scope for now.
 - [ ] State clearly whether console output may be retained by the user's terminal or shell environment.
-- [ ] Document truncation and all option-precedence rules when truncation is added.

 ## Suggested implementation order

 1. [x] Implement global no-logging and redaction policies.
 2. [x] Make runtime paths, startup configuration, and diagnostics host-configurable.
 3. [x] Complete the library-first watch-session refactor and one-cycle monitor facade.
-4. [x] Update architecture, README, and roadmap documentation.
+4. [x] Integrate the monitor into ShutUpMac with app-owned lifecycle.
+5. [x] Build the first read-only Activity viewer with historical and live records.
+6. [x] Add live GUI control of notification logging.
+7. [x] Add live GUI redaction for title, subtitle, and body.
+8. [ ] Add app-level regression tests for logging, redaction, and Activity presentation.
-5. [ ] Merge and refresh the shared source baseline.
+9. [ ] Add Activity details and structured filtering.
-6. [ ] Choose direct ShutUpMac app hosting or the Activity viewer as the next milestone.
-7. [ ] Add `--truncate <length>` if stronger display/storage minimization is still desired.
+10. [ ] Build the read-only Rules viewer, followed by rule editing and rule creation.
-8. [ ] Add stable rule IDs and structured action identity.
+11. [ ] Add stable rule IDs and structured action identity.
-9. [ ] Resolve stale/pending verification behavior across restart.
+12. [ ] Resolve stale/pending verification behavior across restart.
-10. [ ] Build the Activity viewer, then Rules viewer and rule-builder workflows.
-11. [ ] Add per-rule retention policies only after the global privacy pipeline remains stable.
+13. [ ] Add per-rule retention policies only after the global privacy pipeline remains stable.

+Global truncation is not currently planned; revisit it only if a concrete product requirement justifies the additional policy complexity.